-An easy under 2-mile loop through Sutro's woods in the heart of the City.
+An easy under 2-mile loop through Sutro's woods in the middle of the City.

 Distance, category, and difficulty:

 This 1.8 mile loop hike is easy.

 Mount Sutro is nearly in the center of San Francisco -- from Laguna Honda Boulevard turn east onto Clarendon and drive uphill to side of street parking near the intersection with Johnstone Drive.

 (* based on Google Earth data, shown as degrees, minutes, seconds)

 Gas, food, and lodging:

 Gas, pay phones, stores, and restaurants in surrounding neighborhoods.
 No

 Side of street parking.
 No designated handicapped spots.
 No restrooms or drinking water.
 No parking or entrance fees.
 The trails